mrngm/Classified/Data Exploration/Thijs/README.md

 ![alt text](images/build_year.png "build_year without outliers")

-Most buildings in the set are built after 1950, and there are more expensive buildings after 2000.
+Most buildings in the set are built after 1950, and more expensive buildings appear after 2000.